Universal sectors in superconformal defects

 We verify these arguments by showing that universal features are indeed present in a variety of known defect theories.
 When the defects have the same codimension, the identification for the four-point function of the displacement is straightforward.
-All the others follows by requiring supersymmetry.
-For instance, the displacement four-point functions of the $1/2$ BPS line in ABJM \cite{Bianchi:2020hsz} and in $\mathcal{N}=4$ CSm theories \cite{Pozzi:2024xnu} fall within the same universality class.
-Up to NLO one find the expression
+All the others follows by requiring consistency with supersymmetry.
+For instance, the displacement four-point functions of the $1/2$ BPS line in ABJM \cite{Bianchi:2020hsz} and in $\mathcal{N}=4$ CSm theories \cite{Pozzi:2024xnu} fall within the same universality class, as shown in Sec. \ref{subsec: universality ABJM N4 SCSm Th}.
+Up to NLO one finds the universal expression

-where $z$ is a cross-ratio, $C_\cT$ and $\mathbb{n}_\cT$ are theory-specific constants, related to the Bremsstrahlung function and to the preserved supersymmetry, respectively.
+where now $\bD(t)$ is the actual displacement operator while $C_\cT$ and $\mathbb{n}_\cT$ are theory-specific constants, related to the particular bremsstrahlung function and to the preserved supersymmetry, respectively.
 By $\cT$ we mean the $1/2$ BPS line ether in ABJM or in $\cN=4$ CSm theories.

 When considering defects of different codimension, one must also account for the distinct representation of the displacement operator under the preserved rotational symmetry.
 Once these considerations are included, one can relate correlation functions of defect theories with different codimensionality, such as the $1/2$ BPS Wilson line in ABJM and in $\cN=4$ SYM.
 Explicitly, one can consider the four-point displacement insertions on the Wilson line in SYM